 The Common Cold

 This is often known as the “Stomach Flu,” however, it actually has nothing to do with the Influenza Virus!
 Gastroenteritis is an intestinal infection that causes vomiting, diarrhea, fevers, and cramping.
-If you’re a healthy adult, Gastroenteritis should clear up within a week or two, however, getting Gastroenteritis as a baby or as an elderly can be dangerous!
-So making sure to stay away from them if you DO have Gastroenteritis, or making sure you get them checked out right away will keep it from escalating.
-This is also usually transmitted by coming in contact with someone who is infected!
+If you’re a healthy adult, gastroenteritis should clear up within a week or two, however, getting gastroenteritis as a baby or as an elderly requires extra caution and medical care.

-Anyone can get the disease.
+Anyone can get this disease.
 People who are at a higher risk include:

 - Children in daycare